-An erotic, heady and feminist re-telling of these dark fantasy fairy tales, performed by an all-female cast using aerial circus, visual physical theatre, gothic design and a haunting soundscape.
+An erotic, heady and feminist re-telling of Angela Carter's dark fantasy fairy tales, performed using aerial circus, visual physical theatre, gothic design and a haunting soundscape.

 A darkly erotic magical realism reworking of Bluebeard’s Castle, a bawdy Puss in Boots, a sado-masochistic version of Little Red Riding Hood, an inverted Beauty and the Beast, Sleeping Beauty and Little Red Riding Hood - Angela Carter’s subversive take on traditional fairy stories in The Bloody Chamber is as shocking today as when the collection first appeared in 1979.
 Carter was drawn to “Gothic tales, cruel tales, tales of wonder, tales of terror, fabulous narratives that deal directly with the imagery of the unconscious".